sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/phase0-prep_work.md

    ![Alt](/X.png "Title") <before/after pic of heat shrink on ESC;>

-6. Strip and tin the completed ESC.
+6. Strip and tin all wires of the completed ESC (if not already done).

 ## Creating an XT60 Connector Cable
 Please skip this step if your kit already contains a completed XT60 connector cable: